 The Office of Special Prosecutions directly prosecutes criminal cases to keep our communities safe.
-We serve as lead prosecutor where we have primary jurisdiction or local prosecutors have a conflict, and we assist other prosecutors in particularly complex or sensitive cases.
+We serve as lead prosecutor where we have primary jurisdiction and we aid local prosecutors when they have a conflict or are handling complex or sensitive cases and request additional assistance.
 The Office of Special Prosecutions also investigates and prosecutes election law violations, environmental crimes, and ethics law violations as referred by the Executive Branch Ethics Commission.

 What type of cases does the Office of Special Prosecutions handle?